 Before you file or respond to a TPO application you should understand that everything in the application or response is a public record.
 In many background checks, an employer will discover whether the applicant has sought or received a TPO.
 Additionally, the petitioner must declare under penalty of perjury under the Laws of the State of Nevada that he or she has read the statements contained in the application and knows the contents thereof, and believes them to be true and correct.

-If you need an attorney for a case involving a temporary or extended temporary order of protection against domestic violence, stalking or harassment, then contact an experienced Las Vegas Family Law Lawyer at Mills, Mills & Anderson to discuss your case.
+If you need an attorney for a case involving a temporary or extended temporary order of protection against domestic violence, stalking or harassment, then contact an experienced Las Vegas family law attorney at Mills & Anderson to discuss your case.
 We represent clients throughout Las Vegas and the surrounding areas of Clark County including Henderson and North Las Vegas, NV.
 Call (702) 386-0030 today to discuss your case.

 Where is the Protection Order Filed?